dapppunk/gvc-browser/README.md

 ## Configuration

-### OpenSea Integration
+### OpenSea API Integration
-To enable real OpenSea price data:
+The project uses OpenSea's API v2 for real-time listing data.
+To set it up:

+1. Copy `js/config.template.js` to `js/config.js`
-1. Get an API key from OpenSea
+2. Get an API key from [OpenSea](https://docs.opensea.io/reference/api-keys)
-2. Update the `OPENSEA_API_URL` and implement proper API calls in `js/app.js`
-3. Replace `COLLECTION_SLUG` with the actual OpenSea collection slug
+3. Add your API key to `js/config.js`
+4. Make sure `js/config.js` is in `.gitignore` (already configured)

+The app will show:
+- Current listing prices for NFTs that are for sale
+- "Not listed" for NFTs that aren't currently for sale
+- A filter to show only listed NFTs

+⚠️ **Important**: Never commit your API keys to GitHub!

 ### IPFS Gateway
 The default IPFS gateway is `https://ipfs.io/ipfs/`.
 You can change this in `js/app.js` if you prefer a different gateway.